b00yachinho/Data-Generator-For-The-Music-Streaming-Portal-Database/README.md

 - `tables.sql` - a file containing the neccesary SQL code to create the tables,
 - `drop_tables.sql` - a file containing a SQL script that drops all tables from a database,
 - `con_to_db.py` - a module responsible for connecting to a Oracle database,
-- `reset.py` - a tool that can drop and create tables and delete all generated `.txt` files,
+- `reset.py` - a tool that drops and creates tables and deletes all generated `.txt` files,
 - `gen_data.py` - a module that generates data,
 - `ex2db.py` - main program that executes everything to the database.
 ---